 This behavior uses a grid object, called Quadrat GLI, to help it assign GLI values to the trees to which it is assigned.
 The grid cells are the quadrats, in this case; this is a throwback to old SORTIE terminology.
 Each grid cell in which there is a tree to which this behavior applies has a GLI value calculated at its center, at a height that the user specifies.
-All other trees to which this behavior saves having to calculate a different GLI value for each tree.
+All other trees to which this behavior applies that are in that same grid cell get that same GLI value.
+This behavior saves having to calculate a different GLI value for each tree.
 GLI values range from 0 (no sun) to 100 (full sun).